Satisfied customers are the lifeblood of any business. Happy customers spend more on brands they support which means increased sales and revenue.

 Customer satisfaction surveys

 Now that you know what methods are the best for email marketing, let’s learn more about them.

 Customer satisfaction surveys need no introduction.
 When conducting market research, most businesses use this data collection method to see whether their customers are satisfied with the quality of their products and services.

 With the right question types, surveys allow marketers to understand their target audience and customers’ level of satisfaction.
 This is especially true if you include it in your post-purchase emails.

 Here’s an example of a customer satisfaction survey:

-Another data collection method for email marketing is a satisfaction rating that encourages customers to use a numeric answer scale to share their feedback.
+Another data collection method for email marketing is a satisfaction rating.
+It is that type of transactional email that encourages customers to use a numeric answer scale to share their feedback.
 It doesn’t require much time or effort to tap on the answer, so customers are more likely to share their thoughts.
 For brands, this means gathering feedback with ease.

 Check out how Pizza Town used a creative approach when asking about customer satisfaction: